jonnu/eichhornchen/docs/specification.md

 	Location system finds nearest machine (maybe prioritize by least active machine Can be sorted by users with dropdown menu, (highest rated user, closest, least active, blah )

-	Upload system can leave uploaded objects there, this way if a user wants to be able to come back and 'order' a part they just have to select part, nearest machine, and then finished. (much like other systems like ponoko)
+	Upload system can leave uploaded objects there, this way if a user wants to be able to come back and 'order' a part they just have to select part, nearest machine,and then finished. (much like other systems like ponoko)

---Or users never interact with machines.
+----Or users never interact with machines.
 This may take complexity out of the system, where the machine operator chooses everything (except printed material) But is harder for estimating prices and less open..

-Machines
+---MACHINES---
 Contact infos, email, address, real names, username, blah blah.

+	Profiles (even if just basic)

 	Location

 	Machine specs.